 2.1 No willful act

-Recall that a person is only guilty under this statute if he/she acted willfully.
-Therefore, it is always a defense for an accused to show that he/she did not act with this aim.
-Perhaps, for example, the accused committed an act on accident.
+You are guilty under this statute only if you acted willfully.
+Therefore, it is always a defense to show that you did not act with this aim.
+Perhaps, for example, you committed an act on accident.

 2.2 No malicious act

-Also, recall that a prosecutor must show that a defendant acted maliciously to secure a conviction under these laws.
-It is always a defense, then, for an accused to show that he/she did not act with malice.
-Perhaps, for example, the defendant acted with a reasonable belief (although mistaken) that there was an actual fire.
+A prosecutor must show that you acted maliciously to secure a conviction under these laws.
+It is always a defense, then, to show that you did not act with malice.
+Perhaps, for example, you acted with a reasonable belief (although mistaken) that there was an actual fire.

 2.3 Falsely accused

-A defendant can challenge an allegation by showing that another person falsely accused him/her of breaking the law.
+You can challenge an allegation by showing that another person falsely accused you of breaking the law.
 False accusations are not uncommon when it comes to this offense.
-A person might unjustly blame another person out of:
+A person might unjustly blame you out of:

 - jealousy,